What is CUER?

 Make it

 Helia has competed in the 2019 World Solar Challenge in Australia, visited tracks worldwide and gained the attention of news outlets across continents.
-Helia will race at least once more in the 2023 WSC; however, we are currently looking ahead to our car for 2025.
+Helia has undergone a significant upgrade with a complete rewiring, new suspension design and all-new batteries built.
+We are also working on our next solar car, SC7.
 This car will be single occupancy, competing in the competitive challenger class, racing for top speeds and maximum efficiency.

 Mission and Vision

-CUER is the largest student-led engineering project at the Cambridge University Engineering Department and top University Solar Car team in the UK.
+CUER is a student-led engineering project at the Cambridge University Engineering Department and top University Solar Car team in the UK.
 Our aim is to serve as a learning platform for students to develop real world engineering skills.

 We aim to benefit the community and the next generations through outreach with local schools and organisations and developing the infrastructure and ideas for a carbon negative future.
 We are leveraging the combined knowledge and expertise of CUER, our alumni, our sponsors and the University of Cambridge to continue to develop and build the best vehicles the world has seen.